Wood Countertops For Kitchen Island

 Add 5 To 10 Percent More For Most Factory Finishes.

-From reclaimed wood to walnut, butcher block to cherry wood there is endless material option to suit up your kitchen island with a wood countertop!
-So if hickory could survive the ice age 50 million years.
+Butcher block and wood countertops Factory finishes generally come with a warranty.
 Web thanks to the wide pattern, grain, stain, and style range of wood material it can work well with different styled kitchens.